Saskatoon gearing up for Canada 150 - Saskatoon | Globalnews.ca

 Around 50 thousand people are expected to attend Canada’s 150th anniversary at the park.

-“We’re putting a lot more into the fireworks, a lot more into stepping up our security to make sure it’s a safe environment for everybody tomorrow and our entertainment is a lot more than we could ever spend on before,” said Brad Sylvester, the Optimist Canada Day co-chair.
+“We’re putting a lot more into the fireworks, a lot more into stepping up our security to make sure it’s a safe environment for everybody tomorrow and our entertainment is a lot more than we could ever spend on before,” Brad Sylvester, the Optimist Canada Day co-chair, said.

 READ MORE: Saskatoon police summarize heightened security for Canada Day

-Organizers say this year’s budget has increased from $25 thousand to 300 thousand dollars for the Diefenbaker Park celebration.
+Organizers said this year’s budget has increased from $25 thousand to $300 thousand for the Diefenbaker Park celebration.

 The fireworks budget has increased 2.5 times.

-“Probably 100 plus hours goes into this show, if not more,” Tyler Brown said with Fireworks Spectaculars Canada.
+“Probably 100 plus hours goes into this show, if not more,” Tyler Brown, with Fireworks Spectaculars Canada, said.

 “It’s going to be a really big show this year, so we’re taking two days to set it up.
 Normally, we’d just do one,” Brown explained.